The Master's programme in Spirituality and religion comprises 60 ECTS credits.

 This specialisation focuses not only on spirituality in the Abrahamic religions, but also on Eastern religions in the West, religions of immigrants, new religions and aspects of non-religion.

-Religion and Spirituality in Islam
+Islam: Religion and Spirituality

 In this specialisation you will investigate the historical and contemporary forms of interplay between religion and spirituality in Islam.
 A major focus of this specialisation lies on the transformations Islam has gone through in the modern and contemporary globalised world, with significant attention being given to spiritual movements and groups that have been part of the complex phenomena of Sufism and Islamic mysticism.
 Attention is also devoted to gender and legal aspects of Islam from an anthropological perspective and to the development of contemporary forms of lived religion in urban contexts where Islam is a majority religion.